 Mr. Nat Sakimura, the Chairman of OpenID Foundation, provided detailed report on OpenId Connect and its status including work on multi-agent communications.
 Status of OpenId work was reviewed and the details of the presentation can be found on the JCA site.
 The meeting asked Nat to have the OpenId connect is submitted to Q10/17 in a manner similar to SAML for further standardizations.

-ISO/IEC JTC 1/SC 27 WG5
+ISO/IEC JTC 1/SC 27/WG5

-Kai Rannenberg provided an overview of all the work that is going in ISO/IEC JTC 1/SC 27 (an extensive list of work items).
-Patrick Curry provided a summary of the current identity proofing work at SC 27 (known as ISO 29003).
+Kai Rannenberg provided an overview of the related work that is going in ISO/IEC JTC 1/SC 27/WG5 (an extensive list of work items).
+Patrick Curry provided a summary of the current identity proofing work at SC 27/WG5 (known as ISO/IEC WD 29003 “Identity Proofing”).
 Importance of collaboration was clear to the participants.
 One idea was generated is how to establish trust for a cloud at a given level.
 Another idea was the possible use of OID for Fido Device Agents to ensure a given LoA at registration time.
 These topics will be discussed in future meetings.

 Cloud work in SG13